How Bankruptcies Work in Canada – A Step-by-Step Guide

 Get Help to Understand Your Financial Situation and Options

-While bankruptcy might immediately come to mind, alternative options include debt management programs, debt consolidation, debt settlement, or consumer proposals.
-Get professional advice to help you decide your best course of action.
+While bankruptcy might be the first thing that comes to mind, alternative options include debt management programs, debt consolidation, debt settlement, or a consumer proposal.
+Get professional advice and answers to your questions before deciding on the best way to deal with your debts.

 Meet with a Licensed Insolvency Trustee

-Your Credit Counsellor will refer you to a Licensed Insolvency Trustee if it looks like filing bankruptcy is an option for you.
-We don’t charge for this referral and will give you several names of Trustees you may wish to contact.
-All of the information you and your Credit Counsellor discuss will help you get ready for an appointment with a Trustee.
+Your Credit Counsellor will refer you to a Licensed Insolvency Trustee if bankruptcy looks like it could be the right option for you.
+We don’t charge for this referral, and we’ll give you several names of trustees you can contact.
+Everything you and your Credit Counsellor discuss will help you get ready for that appointment.
+In fact, the majority of our clients surveyed who needed the services of a bankruptcy trustee, reported that seeing one of our Counsellors first helped them be more prepared for the appointment with the trustee.

-Selecting the right Trustee is key as they will be your advisor throughout the process, from filling out and filing paperwork to pointing you in the right direction to rebuilding your credit when the time comes.
-You should never need to pay up front fees for a referral to a Trustee, and your initial consultation with a Trustee, in which you’ll go over your financial situation, taking into account your income, assets, and debts, is free.
-However, be aware that as soon as you assign yourself into the bankruptcy process, it is nearly impossible to change your mind.
-As such, it is very important that you consider all of your debt relief options before declaring bankruptcy.
+Choosing the right trustee matters, since they’ll be your advisor throughout the process, from filing your paperwork to pointing you toward rebuilding your credit once you’ve obtained your discharge.
+You should never have to pay an up-front fee for a referral to a trustee, and your initial consultation, where you’ll go over your income, assets, and debts, is free.
+Keep in mind that once you assign yourself into bankruptcy, it’s very difficult to change your mind, so it’s worth carefully weighing all your debt relief options first.

 Filing for Bankruptcy

-Once you decide to file for bankruptcy, your Trustee will prepare the paperwork based on the information you provide, e.g. your income, assets, debts, living situation, and overall circumstances.
-Your Trustee will then make filing with the Court, at which time you are considered bankrupt.
+Once you decide to file for bankruptcy, your trustee prepares the paperwork based on the information you provide, including your income, assets, debts, living situation, and overall circumstances, and then files it with the court.
+At that point, you’re officially considered bankrupt.

-Once your bankruptcy is filed and accepted by the Court, your creditors will stop trying to collect the money you owe them, they can’t initiate new legal action, and they can’t garnish your wages anymore either.
+Once your bankruptcy is filed and accepted, an automatic stay of proceedings kicks in.
+This means your creditors must stop trying to collect what you owe, they can’t start new legal action against you, and they can’t garnish your wages.

 Can I Declare Bankruptcy and Keep My House?